mkudija/mkudija.github.io/reading-notes/_md/2019-02-09-Digital Minimalism.md

 # Part I - Foundations

 ## Chapter 1 - A Lopsided Arms Race
-- recall that the iPhone was originally just designed to be a phone and a music player...the internet connetivity took over later
+- recall that the iPhone was originally just designed to be a phone and a music player...the internet connectivity took over later
 - digital experiences are addictive, especially with respect to *intermittent positive reinforcement* and *the drive for social approval* (17)

 ## Chapter 2 - Digital Minimalism
-- **Digital Minimalism** - A philosophy of technology use in which you focus your online time on a small number of carefully selected and optimized activities that strongly support things you value, and then happily miss out on everything else.
+- **[[Digital Minimalism]]** - A philosophy of technology use in which you focus your online time on a small number of carefully selected and optimized activities that strongly support things you value, and then happily miss out on everything else.
 - minimalist philosophy: work backwards from your deeply held values when deciding how to live your life (31)
 - constantly perform cost-benefit analyses
 - **Principles of Digital Minimalism**: